Clemapfel/Mousetrap.jl/docs/src/01_manual/07_os_interface.md

 present!(overwrite_file_warning_dialog)
 ```

+Note that we do not need to close the dialog from within the `on_selection!` callback, it is closed automatically.

-With this, we have a vastly simplified mechanism of how to show short, message-style dialogs to the user.
+With this, we have a vastly simplified mechanism for showing short, message-style dialogs to the user.
+Each of these dialogs will be *modal*  by default, meaning all other windows and actions will be paused until the dialog is dismissed.

 ---

-## Glib Keyfiles
+## GLib Keyfiles

-For many objects like images, mousetrap [offers ways to store them on the disk](@ref save_to_file) For custom objects, such as the state of our application, we have no such option.
+For many objects like images, mousetrap [offers ways to store them on the disk](@ref save_to_file).
+For custom objects, such as the state of our application, we have no such option.
 While it may sometimes be necessary, for most purposes we do not need to create a custom file type, instead, we can use the [**GLib KeyFile**](https://docs.gtk.org/glib/struct.KeyFile.html), whose syntax is heavily inspired by Windows `.ini` settings files.

 Keyfiles are human-readable and easy to edit, which makes them better suited for certain purposes when compared to [json](https://docs.fileformat.com/web/json/) or [xml](https://docs.fileformat.com/web/xml/) files.

 Thanks to [`mousetrap.KeyFile`](@ref), loading, saving, and modifying key files is easy and convenient.

-### Glib Keyfile Syntax
+### GKib Keyfile Syntax

 In a keyfile, every line is one of four types:

 + **Empty**, it has no characters or only control characters and spaces
 + **Comment**, it begins with `#`
 + **Group**, has the form `[group_name]`, where group name is any name not containing a space
-+ **Key**, has the form `key=value`, where key is any name and value is of a format discussed below
++ **Key**, has the form `key=value`, where `key` is any name and ` value` is of a format discussed below

 For example, the following is a valid key file: